 When you give a gift of $12 per month or more to Primates Incorporated, you become a member of River’s Club.
 River was one of our first monkeys at the sanctuary, and his playful personality warmed our hearts until his passing in Spring of 2020.
 We created River’s Club as a way to honor his legacy so that his spirit will always be part of our community.

-As a member, you’ll receive two videos annually of a monkey eating fruit, a subscription to our monthly e-newsletter, and an opportunity to get a personal tour of our sanctuary.
+As a member, you’ll receive two videos annually of a monkey retiree of your choosing eating fruit, a subscription to our monthly e-newsletter, and an opportunity to get a personal tour of our sanctuary.

 Becoming a monthly donor is the best way to support Primates Incorporated because it provides stable, ongoing support to help meet the monkeys daily needs. it also reduces administrative costs so more of your support goes directly to monkey care, and it’s convenient for you.